apimatic/apimatic-js-runtime/packages/xml-adapter/README.md

 # APIMatic XML Adapter Library for JavaScript SDKs

-This package provides XML serialization and deserialization utilities for apimatic-js-runtime libraries using xml2js for robust XML processing.
+This package provides XML serialization and deserialization utilities for apimatic-js-runtime libraries.

 The exported helper functions include: